WPRZ-FM

-WPRZ-FM (88.1 FM) is a Religious non-commercial educational radio station licensed to serve the community of Brandy Station, Virginia, USA.
+WPRZ-FM (88.1 FM) is a religious non-commercial educational radio station licensed to serve the community of Brandy Station, Virginia, United States.
 The station covers the greater Culpeper, Virginia, area.
 WPRZ-FM is owned and operated by Praise Communications, Inc.

 History

 After applying in October 2007 and overcoming an engineering objection by the American Family Association in July 2008, Praise Communications was granted the original construction permit for this station on December 16, 2009.
 This construction permit is scheduled to expire on December 16, 2012.

 Callsign

 The original WPRZ broadcast on 1250 AM from 1982 through October 2007.
 When that station was sold, new ownership Metro Radio dropped the callsign on October 4, 2007, releasing it for public use.
 Less than two weeks later, Educational Media Foundation claimed WPRZ-FM for its K-Love station in Newton Grove, North Carolina, moving it later in 2008 to another K-Love station in Fredonia, Kentucky.
 Praise Communications' construction permit was first granted the callsign WKYF (apparently connoting Fredonia, Kentucky) on January 21, 2010; it swapped with EMF's station and became WPRZ-FM on March 1, 2010.